haydenBustos/Math-Mastery-with-Hayden/README.md

-# Personalized Tutoring in Algebra, Pre-Calculus, and Statistics
-## Math is Hard.
-Let's Make It Easier!
+# Math Mastery with Hayden

 Welcome!
 I offer personalized tutoring sessions for Algebra, Pre-Calculus, and Statistics.
 Math can be challenging, but my goal is to make it accessible and engaging for everyone.
 Let’s work together to build confidence and simplify difficult topics.